 Advantages and Disadvantages of Display Advertising

-Display Advertising vs Search Advertising
+Display Advertising vs. Search Advertising

-Choosing the best ad to reach your goal, consider your search volume, a need to increase brand awareness, budget, and your type of business.
-Firstly, you need to know if the audience is familiar with your brand and product.
-For this purpose, you can check the search volume for the necessary keyword with tools like Ahrefs.
-If the volume is low, you can choose display advertising.
-If the audience is familiar with your brand, invest in search ads.
+When choosing the best ad to reach your goal, stay mindful of your need to increase brand awareness, search volume, budget, and business type.
+Firstly, you need to know if your audience is familiar with your brand and product.
+For this purpose, you can check your search volume for the necessary keyword with tools like Ahrefs.
+If the volume is low, you can choose display advertising, and if the audience is familiar with your brand, invest in search ads.

 Types of Display Advertising